 A register may refer to any of the following:

-1. When referring to a CPU, the terms internal register, internal data bus, or register refer to how much information a processor can work on at once, as well as how that information moves within the chip.
+1. When referring to a CPU, the terms internal register, internal data bus, or register refer to how much information a processor can process at once.
 Instructions are allowed to flow at a rate that is as large as the register size, which is either 16, 32, or 64-bits wide.

 As you can probably intuit, registers can only handle data that are smaller than their bit size.
 For example, if a program is designed to process 64-bit instructions, a processor with a 32-bit register would not be able to run that program.